frederic-perez/AmE-dictionary/data/dictionary.md

 __admittedly__ _adv_ By general admission; confessedly. _I’ve stepped outside my admittedly miniscule comfort zone._
 __admixture__ _n_ :two::hammer:
 __admonish__ _v_ /ad-MAH-nish/ To express warning or disapproval to (someone) especially in a gentle or earnest manner. _The reporter was admonished by the senator after he interrupted her a second time._
-__admonition__ _n_ :eight: Bringing a skateboard to school is a great way to get an admonition from a teacher not to ride it down the halls.
+__admonition__ _n_ :nine: Bringing a skateboard to school is a great way to get an admonition from a teacher not to ride it down the halls.
 An admonition is advice with a hint of scolding, a warning not to do something.
 __admonitory__ _adj_ Serving to warn. _Syn_ cautionary, exemplary
 __adoring__
 __adorn__ _v_ _The pictures adorn the innards of each chapter._